Barking

 18. It’s also a good idea to keep your dog exercised.
 Make sure they’re getting frequent long walks and plenty of attention.
 A tired dog is generally a quiet one too.

-This will get your dog to stop barking at planes, but it’s important to remember that the issues which were causing all of this to begin with (anxiety and possibly dominance) will still remain.
-And you definitely need to address those, because not doing so means that your dog will continue to suffer and act up in other ways.
+These steps will get your dog to stop barking at planes, but it’s important to remember that the underlying behavioral issues (anxiety and possibly dominance) that were causing all of this to begin with will still be present.
+And until you address those, any positive changes you see are only going to be temporary.

 Why Does My Dog Bark at Airplanes?